 The school-readiness approach

-An approach focused on school readiness will be structured with learning through direct instruction.
+An approach focused on kindergarten readiness will be structured with learning through direct instruction.
 Children may be expected to work on specific assignments.
 While some kids can focus for a period of time on an activity, many are not ready and this frustration could affect a child’s enthusiasm for learning.

 The developmental approach